What you can do as a parent when your babysitter won’t follow your routine. Get tips for how to respond and adjust your expectations.

-For a child-age range, I give a “latest” acceptable bedtime to me, which is later than Brayden’s regular bedtime.
-I know staying up late every so often is okay for him at this point.
+For a child-age range, I give a “latest” acceptable bedtime to me, which is later than the child’s regular bedtime.
+I know staying up late every so often is okay for older kids at this point.

 But I also know they will be in good hands.
 I know they will feel very special.
 I know they will have lots of fun.

-And I know they will come home a bit whiny and cranky and that is the price I pay for a bit of freedom.
+And I know they will come home a bit whiny and cranky and that is the price I pay for a bit of freedom and a break.
 But I also know they will snap back quickly and will be back to their normal selves by the next day.